 Will the Kansas City Chiefs make the playoffs this year?

 The Kansas City Chiefs did make the playoffs last year, after finishing with a 12-5 record, first in the AFC West and second in the AFC.

 Kansas City Chiefs fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here as SportsTips we list all the information you need like the kick off time, location of the game and the all important NFL odds.

 When is the next Kansas City Chiefs game?

 For more details on the next Kansas City Chiefs games, check above on the page, we include all the details there.

 Where did the Kansas City Chiefs finish the season?

-The Chiefs finished first in the American Football Conference West division, in the 2019 NFL season.
+The Chiefs finished first in the AFC West division and second in the AFC.